infinity0/adhoc-backup-scripts/README.md

 only.
 Make sure the reverse proxy sets the X-Forwarded-For header correctly;
 most non-anonymising web servers do this.

-See examples/bttrack.*.conf for snippets on how to configure various web servers to set up the reverse proxy.
+See `examples/bttrack.*.conf` on how to configure various web servers to set up the reverse proxy.

 You might also need to tweak the TRACKER_HACK variable in bttrack.vars.
 Due to this reverse proxy setup, `--fallback_ip` is likely necessary in most cases.